The SME your team never had.

 > pip install pipx > pipx ensurepath > pipx install kluris

-$ kluris create Brain name: acme-brain Brain type: [1] project-group [2] personal [3] product [4] research [5] blank Choice: 1 Location: ~/Projects/acme-brain Initialize git? y ✓ Created acme-brain ✓ Git initialized on main ✓ Registered acme-brain ✓ Installed /kluris skill for 8 agents Next: open any project in your AI agent and type /kluris learn this service
+$ kluris create Brain name: acme-brain What does this brain cover?
+Shared brain for ACME projects Location: ~/Projects/acme-brain Brain type [project-group, personal, product, research, blank]: project-group Git setup [1=local, 2=with remote, 3=no git]: 1 Default branch: main Install specmint companions for this brain?
+[1] specmint-core (spec-driven-development) [2] specmint-tdd (spec-driven-development + TDD focus) [3] both [4] skip Choice: 3 ✓ Created acme-brain (project-group · 3 lobes) ✓ Git initialized on main ✓ Registered acme-brain ✓ Installed /kluris-acme skill for 8 agents ✓ Bundled specmint-core + specmint-tdd companions Next: open any project in your AI agent and type /kluris-acme learn this service

 project-group defaults